nextflow-io/nextflow/docs/developer-env.md

 [WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) - Get a Linux-powered development experience from the comfort of Windows by opening any folder in the Windows Subsystem for Linux.

 :::{note}
-The VS Code Remote Development extension pack is required if you are developing using remote servers, Windows Subsystem for Linux, Development Containers.
+The VS Code Remote Development extension pack is required if you are developing using remote servers, Windows Subsystem for Linux, or Development Containers.
 :::